PRIVATE COLLECTION UK

 Private Collection UK

 An initial list of thirty-nine members was complied by some amongst their number from memory and recorded in the Club's earliest extant minutes which are dated January 1778.
 These thirty-nine constitute the earliest known membership and, as they were already participating in the Club's activities, their names were minuted without any date for their admission.
-Their badges seem to have been undated accordinly (subsequent members were noted down with a date for their election).
+Their badges seem to have been undated accordingly (subsequent members were noted down in the minutes with a date for their election and often (though not always) their badges bear a corresponding date).
 The very first name on the list is "Commissioner Clark Maxwell" (i.e. Sir George Clerk Maxwell (1715–1784), an enlightened landowner, Commissioner of Customs and a founder member of the Royal Society of Edinburgh).
-Another member of this exclusive early group was "Mr John Balfour, Bookseller" (being John Balfour (1715-1796), a partner in the printing/publishing firm Hamilton, Balfour & Neil and a key member of the18th-Century Scottish Enlightenment book trade).
-The emergence of this badge engraved for "Mr Jas Ramsay" confirms the identity of one of the earliest members, which it was only possible for previous authors to speculate upon.
-James Ramsay appears on the very first list as "Mr Ramsay, Slater" (i.e. he ran a business specializing in roofing materials) which left doubt as to his identity and whether he was Alexander Ramsay (d.1787) or James.
+Another member of this exclusive early group of thirty-nine was "Mr John Balfour, Bookseller" (being John Balfour (1715-1796), a partner in the printing/publishing firm Hamilton, Balfour & Neil and a key member of the18th-Century Scottish Enlightenment book trade).
+The emergence of this badge engraved for "Mr Jas Ramsay" confirms the identity of another of the earliest members, which it was only possible for previous authors to speculate on.
+Ramsay appears as the last name on the first list as "Mr Ramsay, Slater" (i.e. he ran a business specializing in roofing materials).
+This left doubt as to his identity and whether he was Alexander Ramsay (d.1787) or James.

-There are two celebrated paintings of Edinburgh Skating Club members from this early period: Gilbert Stuart's 'The Skater' (1782) [Fig 1] and 'Rev Walker Skating' (circa 1790's), attributed to Henry Raeburn [Fig 2].
+There are two celebrated paintings of Edinburgh Skating Club members from this earliest period: Gilbert Stuart's 'The Skater' (1782) [Fig 1] and 'Rev Walker Skating' (circa 1790's), attributed to Henry Raeburn [Fig 2].
 Stuart's 'The Skater' is a portrait of William Grant (1750-1821) who, along with James Ramsay, was one of the pre-1778 members of the Edinburgh Skating Club.
 Rev Robert Walker (1755-1808) was admitted to the Club in January 1780.
-Both of these men would have owned similar medals to that here and would have worn them whilst skating.
-In the Club's rules (as set out in 1865) any Member who did not wear their 'medal' whilst on the ice or at club meetings was liable to pay a fine of 2s.
-6d to the Treasurer.3
+Both of these men would have owned similar medals to that here and they would have worn them whilst skating.
+In the Club's rules (as set out in 1865) any Member who did not wear their 'medal' whilst on the ice or at club meetings, dinners etc was liable to pay a fine of 2s.
+6d to the Treasurer.5

 1. Grant, p 16